veekaybee/veekaybee.github.io/content/blog/2023-12-28-everything-is-compression.md

 {{< figure  width="600" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/33ef2ef7-4461-406f-9d33-8d8e783cea71">}}

-These compression tasks take on any number of shapes: as [iterative combinations of trees](https://www.nvidia.com/en-us/glossary/xgboost/) in gradeint boosting, as [user-item matrices in collaborative filtering](https://proceedings.neurips.cc/paper_files/paper/2014/file/feab05aa91085b7a8012516bc3533958-Paper.pdf), or as [attention mechanisms](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) in deep learning models.
+These compression tasks take on any number of shapes: as [iterative combinations of trees](https://www.nvidia.com/en-us/glossary/xgboost/) in gradient boosting, as [user-item matrices in collaborative filtering](https://proceedings.neurips.cc/paper_files/paper/2014/file/feab05aa91085b7a8012516bc3533958-Paper.pdf), or as [attention mechanisms](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) in deep learning models.

 The rest of machine learning is a layer of software engineering around the model artifacts to keep them working in production settings.
 In other words, we have the [Task and the Platform.](https://www.sh-reya.com/blog/phd-year-one/)